 The Company is exposed to minimal foreign currency risk due to the infrequency of transactions in currencies other than the US dollar.
 The Company does not use derivatives to hedge against this risk.
-At June 30, 2022 the Company had accounts payable and accrued liabilities denominated in foreign currencies of CDN \$4 (2021- CDN \$2).
+At March 31, 2023 the Company had accounts payable and accrued liabilities denominated in foreign currencies of CDN \$9 (2022 - CDN \$10).
+The Company does not believe that it is exposed to material foreign currency risk.
+The Company's exposure to and management of foreign currency risk has not changed materially from that of the prior year.